isilva525/portfolio/README.md

 - **Bio**: A brief introduction to my background, skills, and interests.

 ## 🌟 About Me
-I specialize in Model-Based Systems Engineering (MBSE), software development, and testing.
-With over six years of engineering experience, I’ve contributed to impactful R&D and systems engineering roles at organizations like Northrop Grumman, NASA’s L’SPACE program, and the Department of Defense Intelligence Community.
-In addition to my professional work, I enjoy supporting students, volunteering, and working on personal projects.
-My hobbies include exploring 3D printing and Raspberry Pi projects.
+I specialize in Model-Based Systems Engineering (MBSE), software development, and testing at Booz Allen Hamilton.
+I gained over six years of engineering experience through research, full-time internships, and my current role as a Software Engineer.
+This includes R&D systems engineering roles from Northrop Grumman, NASA’s L’SPACE program, and the Department of Defense Intelligence Community.
+I enjoy supporting students and contributing to various projects and volunteer activities.
+My hobbies are 3D printing and delving into Raspberry Pi projects.

 ---